History of submarines: Germany

-After putting to sea, the U-boats operated mostly on their own trying to find convoys in areas assigned to them by the High Command.
+After putting to sea, the U-boats operated mostly on their own, trying to find convoys in areas assigned to them by the High Command.
 If a convoy was found, the submarine did not attack immediately, but shadowed the convoy and radioed to the German Command to allow other submarines in the area to find the convoy.
 The submarines were then grouped into a larger striking force and attacked the convoy simultaneously, preferably at night while surfaced to avoid the ASDIC.

 During the first few years of World War II, the Ubootwaffe ("U-boat force") scored unprecedented success with these tactics ("First Happy Time"), but were too few to have any decisive success.
 By the spring of 1943, German U-boat construction was at full capacity, but this was more than nullified by increased numbers of convoy escorts and aircraft, as well as technical advances like radar and sonar.
 High Frequency Direction Finding (HF/DF, known as Huff-Duff) and Ultra allowed the Allies to route convoys around wolfpacks when they detected radio transmissions from trailing boats.

-The results were devastating: from March to July of that year, over 130 U-boats were lost, 41 in May alone.
+The results were devastating: from March to July of 1943, over 130 U-boats were lost, 41 in May alone.
 Concurrent Allied losses dropped dramatically, from 750,000 tons in March to 188,000 in July.
 Although the Battle of the Atlantic continued to the last day of the war, the U-boat arm was unable to stem the tide of personnel and supplies, paving the way for Operation Torch, Operation Husky, and ultimately, D-Day.
 Winston Churchill wrote the U-boat "peril" was the only thing to ever give him cause to doubt eventual Allied victory.

 By the end of the war, almost 3,000 Allied ships (175 warships, 2,825 merchantmen) were sunk by U-boats.
 Of the 40,000 men in the U-boat service, 28,000 (70%) died.